MinghuiChen43/awesome-deep-phenomena/README.md

 ## Neural Tangent Kernel

 ## Neural Tangent Kernel: 2022

+- Fast Finite Width Neural Tangent Kernel. [[paper]](https://arxiv.org/abs/2206.08720) [[code]](https://github.com/google/neural-tangents)
+  - Roman Novak, Jascha Sohl-Dickstein, Samuel S. Schoenholz. *ICML 2022*
+  - Key Word: Neural Tangent Kernel.
+  - <details><summary>Digest</summary> In the infinite width limit, the NTK can sometimes be computed analytically and is useful for understanding training and generalization of NN architectures.
+At finite widths, the NTK is also used to better initialize NNs, compare the conditioning across models, perform architecture search, and do meta-learning.
+Unfortunately, the finite width NTK is notoriously expensive to compute, which severely limits its practical utility.
+We perform the first in-depth analysis of the compute and memory requirements for NTK computation in finite width networks.
+Leveraging the structure of neural networks, we further propose two novel algorithms that change the exponent of the compute and memory requirements of the finite width NTK, dramatically improving efficiency.

 - On the Generalization Power of the Overfitted Three-Layer Neural Tangent Kernel Model. [[paper]](https://arxiv.org/abs/2206.02047)
   - Peizhong Ju, Xiaojun Lin, Ness B. Shroff.